sirca/clusterous/subprojects/environments/spark/README.md

 clusterous create spark-cluster.yml
 ```
-Afeter successful cluster creation it will show the link to access the IPython notebook.
+After successful cluster creation it will show the link to access the IPython notebook.

-#### Note:
-It takes time to create the cluster and configure spark.
-It may take up to 20 minutes to have the IPython notebook available.
+It takes time to create the cluster and configure spark, expect to have the IPython notebook up and running in about 20 minutes after creating the cluster.

 ### Diagram
 ![](misc/clusterous-spark-v2.png)